 Blackjack is when a player’s first two cards are an ace and another card has a value of 10 (ten, jack, queen or king).
-The dealer pays odds of 3 to 2 unless the dealer also has Blackjack in which case it is called a “push” and neither party wins.
+The dealer pays the odds displayed on the layout unless the dealer also has Blackjack in which case it is called a “push” and neither party wins.

 When both the dealer’s hand and the player’s hand total the same and neither party wins.

-If you think you can win with only one more card dealt, you may double your bet for the same or a lesser value and receive one additonal card only.
+If you think you can win with only one more card dealt, you may double your bet for the same or a lesser value and receive one additional card only.

 If you are dealt two cards of the same value, you may split the cards into two separate hands and play each hand individually.
 You must bet the same amount as your original bet on each split hand.
 If you split aces, you get only one card on each ace.
 You may also double down on split hands.

 A player is allowed to split and/or double down on all types of Blackjack tables offered at Live!
 Casino & Hotel.
 However, each type of Blackjack game may have different rules or limitations regarding splits and double downs.